Fluxster433/Smart-Parking-system/README.md

 Blynk App

 # Working
-On arrival of a vehicle, ultrasonic sensor detects it and servo mote which is the gate opens up. when the vehicle parks at the desired parking spot, IR sensor detects it and shows it detects the presence of the object by glowing a led.
+On arrival of a vehicle, ultrasonic sensor detects it and servo mote which is the gate opens up. when the vehicle parks at the desired parking spot,
+IR sensor detects it and shows it detects the presence of the object by glowing a led.
 This intern is reflected in the Blynk app.
 It shows which spots are empty or filled.

+# Precautions
+make sure to give enough voltage supply to all parts. because over loading the arduino will result in malfunction.